Tanveer9DI/Tanveer9DI/README.md

 ## 🧠 About Me:

-- 🔭 I'm currently working on **Android SDK development**
+- 🔭 I'm currently working as a **Sr. GenAI Engineer at 9D Technologies**
+- 🎓 I hold an **MS in Data Science from FAST-NUCES** and a **BS in Software Engineering**
-- 🌱 I'm currently learning **Advanced Android Architecture and AI Integration**
+- 🌱 I'm currently exploring **Advanced AI models and Large Language Model applications**
-- 👯 I'm looking to collaborate on **Open Source Projects**
+- 👯 I'm looking to collaborate on **AI and Machine Learning Open Source Projects**
-- 💬 Ask me about **Android, Kotlin, Java, and Software Architecture**
+- 💬 Ask me about **GenAI, Machine Learning, NLP, Data Science, and AI applications**
-- 📫 How to reach me: [Email me](mailto:your-email@example.com)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tanveer-ahmed-khan-b089461a3/)
-- ⚡ Fun fact: I enjoy exploring new technologies and building innovative solutions
+- ⚡ Fun fact: I enjoy solving complex problems and exploring cutting-edge AI technologies

 ---